WP Simple Pay Blog

 • Email 3: “Here’s a discount code if you decide to resubscribe.”

 Be sure to create an integration between your payment processor and your email marketing tool.
-For example, WP Simple Pay has a built-in automations feature that lets you easily connect your Stripe payment forms to several different email marketing platforms directly from the form builder.
+For example, WP Simple Pay has a built-in automation feature that lets you easily connect your Stripe payment forms to several different email marketing platforms directly from the form builder.

-Step 5: Implement a Dunning Email Service
+Step 7: Implement a Dunning Email Service

 A dunning email is a simple transactional message that notifies the customer about the status of their account and gives them instructions on how to make changes.